Hasht Bihisht (architecture): Iran

-Although the trace of an older Sasanian equivalent is presumed, the earliest recognized use of the hasht-behesht plan is traced to a now non-extant two-storied pavilion named Tarab-khana that was built under the reign of the Persianate Timurid Empire in Herat, a prominent city in medieval Khorasan.
-Later, under the reign of Iran's Safavid dynasty, the same plan was used in the eponymous pavilion of Hasht Behesht in Isfahan.
+Although the trace of an older Sasanian equivalent is presumed, the earliest recognized use of the hasht-behesht plan is traced to a now non-extant two-storied pavilion named Tarab-khana that was built under the reign of the Persianate Timurid Empire ruler Babur Mirza (1449–1457) in Herat, a prominent city in medieval Khorasan.

+Later, under the Aq Qoyunlu, a plan was used in the eponymous pavilion of Hasht Behesht Palace in Tabriz, completed in 1483–1486.
+Later again, under the reign of Iran's Safavid dynasty, the same plan was used in the eponymous pavilion of Hasht Behesht in Isfahan.

 Mughal India

 In the architecture of the Persianate Mughal Empire, hasht-behesht was the favorite plan for gardens and pavilions, as well as for mausolea (seen as a funerary form of pavilion).
 These were planned as square or rectangular buildings divided into nine sections, with a central domed chamber surrounded by eight elements.
 Later, developments of the hasht-behesht divided the square at 45 degree angles to create a more radial plan, which often also includes chamfered corners; examples of which can be found in Todar Mal's Baradari at Fatehpur Sikri and Humayun's Tomb.
 Each element of the plan is reflected in the elevations with iwans and the corner rooms expressed through smaller arched niches.
 Such structures are often topped with chattris, small pillared pavilions at each corner.